excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 🇺🇳 Translations

-It was important for us early on to make sure that Excalidraw was translated in many languages so that it could be used everywhere in the world.
+It was important for us early on to make sure that Excalidraw was translated into many languages so that it could be used all over the world.
 The [initial implementation](https://github.com/excalidraw/excalidraw/pull/638) of it was done by [fernandoalava](https://github.com/fernandoalava) and the automatic integration with our [Crowdin](https://crowdin.com/project/excalidraw) project was done by [lipis](https://github.com/lipis).
 UI support for right-to-left languages was [implemented](https://github.com/excalidraw/excalidraw/pull/1154) by [j-f1](https://github.com/j-f1) and [Ellinor Rapp](https://www.myfonts.com/newsletters/cc/200712.html) added support for glyphs from many more languages in the hand-written font.
 You can read more [about how we manage translations on the blog](/enabling-translations/).

 ### 📱 Mobile first